gabeklein/expressive-mvc/README.md

 ### Properties

-#### `set`
+#### `set` & `get`
-- Not to be confused with setters.
+- Not to be confused with setters / getters.
-- `state.set` always returns a reference to `state`
+- `state.set` returns a circular reference to `state`
 - this is useful to access your state object when destructuring

 #### `Arrays`
-- if a property is an array, it will be forwarded to your components as a `ReactiveArray` which may also trigger a render on mutate.
+- if a property is an array, it will be forwarded to your components as a special `ReactiveArray` which can also trigger a render on mutate.

 #### `_anything`
 - if a key starts with an underscore it will not trigger a refresh when overwritten (or carry any overhead to do so).
-No special conversions will happen either.
+No special conversions will happen.
 It's a shorthand for "private" keys which don't interact with the component.

 #### `Anything defined post-constructor`
 - important to notice that `use()` can only detect properties which exist (and are enumerable) at time of creation.
 If you create them after, they're effectively ignored.